 Pin and sew a 1.5″ seam along the right side.

-Turn the shade inside out so the right side of the lining and the face fabric are facing out.
+Turn the outside mount flat roman shade right side out so the right side of the lining and the face fabric are facing out.
 Lay the shade on the floor, smoothing out the seams and iron.

 Hem the Shade